Skip to content

 Results

-SpotDev successfully migrated NashTech's sales data from Dynamics 365 to HubSpot, supported by rigorous data and user testing.
-NashTech is now using HubSpot as the centralised source for deal management & activity.
+SpotDev successfully migrated NashTech's sales data from Dynamics 365 to HubSpot, leveraging a custom migrator connection and supported by rigorous data testing.
+NashTech is now using HubSpot as the centralised source for sales management & activity.

 Key Product